This article may contain compensated links. For more information read our disclaimer here.

 Millers Landing is on the southern shore of Corner Inlet in the northern part of The Promontory.
-This section of the park doesn’t see nearly as many visitors and it’s a great place to escape the crowds.
+This section of the park doesn’t see nearly as many visitors and it’s one of the great places near Wilsons Prom to escape the crowds.

 The area is home to the world’s southern-most mangroves.
 Weirdly they grow upside-down with their roots in the air, as the sticky mud they live in has little oxygen to offer.

 From Five Mile car park, it’s a 40-minute walk that wanders downhill through banksia and stringybark woodland.
 This delightful walk offers the chance to see wildflowers, black swans, and yellow-tailed black cockatoos.
 People have come across emus along this track too.

 8) Soak Up The Magic Of A Rainforest

 When you get tired of the beaches and coastline, the Lilly Pilly Gully Nature Walk is a superb alternative.

 Famous for its beautiful wildflowers Lilly Pilly Gully has a gorgeous rainforest with lush trees and plants.
 It’s perfect for a cloudy day when visibility is poor at Mount Oberon Wilsons Prom summit.